-- 1. Book Writing Assignment: Bring to the first day of class: printed, annotated copies of your chosen three passages.
+- 1. Book Writing Assignment: Bring to this the first day of class: printed, annotated copies of your chosen three passages.
 If you bought a copy of the book, bring it as well. - 2.
-College Essay: Bring a hard copy to the first day of class and be able to access everything digitally through Google.
+College Essay: Bring hard copy to the first day of class and be able to access it digitally through Google.

-Due Date: First Day of School (for both assignments)
+Due Date: First day of class (for both assignments)

-Assessment: Be prepared for a writing exercise and/or group activities within the first few days of school.
+Assessment: Be prepared for a writing exercise within the first few days of school.